atrof/LibDS/README.md

 # LibDS
 Curated list of books on the theme of Data Science for beginners and specialists (mostly using Python).

+Obviously, nobody can read all the books, but this list can help you to decide which book to explore for really useful knowledge.

 ## Must-read
 * _Annalyn Ng_.
 Numsense!
 Data Science for the Layman: No Math Added
 * _Sally Coldwell_.
 Statistics Unplugged (4th Edition)
+* _Peter Bruce_.
+Practical Statistics for Data Scientists: 50 Essential Concepts
 * _Christopher M. Bishop_.
 Pattern Recognition and Machine Learning (Information Science and Statistics)
 * _Ian Goodfellow, Yoshua Bengio, Aaron Courville_.
 Deep Learning (Adaptive Computation and Machine Learning series)
 * _Edward R. Tufte_.
 The Visual Display of Quantitative Information
+* _Aditya Bhargava_.
+Grokking Algorithms: An illustrated guide for programmers and other curious people

 ## Data Science prerequisites